OpenZeppelin/starter-kit-gsn/README.md

 }
 ```

-Note that both on mainnet and in testning environments, the address of the `RelayHub` contract is always `0xD216153c06E857cD7f72665E0aF1d7D82172F494`.
+Note that on both mainnet and testnets, as well as local blockchain (`ganache`) environments, the address of the `RelayHub` contract is always `0xD216153c06E857cD7f72665E0aF1d7D82172F494`.

 ## FAQ